 Coming from a photographer this is a hard one to explain without sounding “salesy”.
 Being a photographer, I know it feels amazing to have what you captured printed.
 Photographers themselves are willing to spend their own money on their photos or the clients thought they were good enough to be printed to display.
 Now, remember the word “display”, because it will come up later in this blog.

 First off let’s talk about prints and why you should have your photos printed.
-I have stated in a blog before “why your smartphone camera sucks” that most of the photos you capture are on your phone, which ends up on social media and that is where they live.
+Most of the photos you capture are on your phone, which ends up on social media and that is where they live.
 They might be seen once and then forgotten.
 It would be extremely unfortunate if you captured that one special moment when you lost your phone or someone hacks your Facebook account and Facebook decides to delete the account altogether (which I have seen happen).

 On the other hand, if you have the photo printed, and even if it is a 4X6 you will have that hard copy for a long time, or if your photographer orders from a lab you will have a guaranteed print life of up to 200 years!!
 200 years is a crazy long time, will Facebook or Instagram still be around then?